 You won’t find a single gambling law that covers all EU regions.
 Still, there are directives that all countries must adhere to, such as the General Data Protection Regulation (GDPR) and the Anti-Money Laundering Directive (AMLD).

-Basic rules by the CJEU all member states must follow
+Basic rules by the CJEU that all member states must follow

-• However, the member states must show that these restrictions are necessary and for the public's best interest.
+However, the member states must show that these restrictions are necessary and in the public interest.

 Below is an overview of these countries and their legislation: